Structured programming: Debate

 Structured programming theorists gained a major ally in the 1970s after IBM researcher Harlan Mills applied his interpretation of structured programming theory to the development of an indexing system for The New York Times research file.
 The project was a great engineering success, and managers at other companies cited it in support of adopting structured programming, although Dijkstra criticized the ways that Mills's interpretation differed from the published work.

-As late as 1987 it was still possible to raise the question of structured programming in a computer science journal.
+As late as 1987, it was still possible to raise the question of structured programming in a computer science journal.
 Frank Rubin did so in that year with an open letter titled "'GOTO Considered Harmful' Considered Harmful".
-Numerous objections followed, including a response from Dijkstra that sharply criticized both Rubin and the concessions other writers made when responding to him.
+Multiple objections followed, including a response from Dijkstra that sharply criticized both Rubin and the concessions other writers made when responding to him.

 Outcome

 By the end of the 20th century, nearly all computer scientists were convinced that it is useful to learn and apply the concepts of structured programming.
 High-level programming languages that originally lacked programming structures, such as FORTRAN, COBOL, and BASIC, now have them.